- Ways To Give

 A designated gift is used for the special purpose that you specify.
 An unrestricted gift is put in the general fund that supports all of our programs and projects as well as our overall mission.

-How does a charitable bequest work?
+How does a gift in my will work?

 I'd like to make a gift but I don't know if I can make a gift now...